 - TILT MECHANICAL SYSTEM: As with the no-tilt mechanical system, the steering wheel connects to a cable that transfers the wheel's movement to the engine.
 However, with this steering system you will be able to adjust the tilt of your steering wheel on the helm.
 Use this feature to set the height and angle of the steering wheel for your comfort. - HYDRAULIC SYSTEM: With this steering system, the steering wheel movement pumps hydraulic fluid through the hoses to a cylinder that transfers movement to the engine.
 A hydraulic steering system makes controlling the boat easier because turning the steering wheel requires less force. - POWER ASSIST STEERING: The power assist unit uses an electronically controlled hydraulic pump to provide steering power to your steering system.
-Power assist steering provides the driver with an automotivestyle steering experience, even with larger outboard engines.
+Power assist steering provides the driver with an automotive tyle steering experience, even with larger outboard engines. - ELECTRO HYDRAULIC SYSTEM: This system contains an electric steering helm unit that provides the steering position electronically to an onboard hydraulic pump.
+This pump subsequently steers the engines. - FULLY ELECTRIC SYSTEM: This system has both an electronic helm unit, and also electric steering actuators.
+The system is fully electronic which removes the need for bulky rigging related to pumps and hydraulic hoses. - JOYSTICK UPGRADE: The joystick upgrade can be added to select dual engine boats.
+The joystick allows for effortless rotation, translation, or forward/backward motion of the boat.
+See the joystick steering section below for operation details.